awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 ------

 1. Run the following command when you are ready to start the first step of the automation\.
-The automation proceeds with step one and pauses before running any subsequent steps specified in the Automation document you chose in step 1 of this procedure\.
-If the document has multiple steps, you must run the following command for each step for the workflow to proceed\.
+The automation proceeds with step one and pauses before running any subsequent steps specified in the runbook you chose in step 1 of this procedure\.
+If the runbook has multiple steps, you must run the following command for each step for the automation to proceed\.

 ------
 #### [ Linux ]